 In racing, action cameras have gone from rare, to regular, to required.
-General track days do not require cameras, but more and more people are using them.
-While I personally think they are little more than an unneeded distraction for beginners, they can certainly be useful for advanced drivers reviewing and sharing videos.
+General track days may not require cameras, but more and more people are using them.
+For an outright beginner, a camera can be an unneeded distraction, but they can certainly be useful tool for advanced drivers, and catch some fun clips too.

-From $900(!) to $400, and down to $70 name brand action cameras (Smarty Cam, Gopro, Mobius) may not destroy your season’s budget, but they are another one of those budget items that warrant a second look.
+Prices are all over the place for cameras: From $900(!) to $400, and down to $75, name brand action cameras (Smarty Cam, Gopro, Mobius) may not destroy your season’s budget, but are they really a place where you need to spend?

-If you were born after 1980 it is likely you have more than a couple tired and beat up old smartphones lying around.
+If you were born after 1980 it is likely you have a couple retired smartphones lying around.
 Smart phones work great for a year, maybe even two.
 As they age their screens get cracked, they struggle to run normal apps, and/or their batteries won’t hold a charge long enough to be practical.
 These phones can get a second lease on life as track cameras.

 Benefits of using a phone for video:

 4) Quick review – big touchscreen makes reviewing video easy.

 3) You already have one, or two (3?) – C’mon you know you, or your parents, or somebody has a few old phones lying around.